 Based on PETRONAS' plan, approximately 50 turnarounds and shutdowns are scheduled from 2025 to 2027; mainly to be held in five regions i.e. Sabah, Sarawak, Kertih, Melaka and Pengerang.
-These activities require significant manpower particularly in Q2 2026 and Q1 2027.
+These activities require significant manpower, peaking at around 25,000 workers in Q2 2026 and Q1 2027.
 The dynamic and resource-intensive work demands skilled labour, highlighting potential gaps in trades like mechanical fitters, scaffolders and welders.

-In managing numerous scheduled turnarounds and shutdowns efficiently, PETRONAS is clustering the events to optimise resources and ensure thorough review in doing the activities sequencing.
+In managing numerous scheduled turnarounds and shutdowns efficiently, PETRONAS is clustering the events to optimise resources and ensure thorough review in doing the events sequencing.
 Additionally, adopting technology helps address potential resource challenges.

-The graph below shows the summary of peak manpower for turnarounds and shutdowns scheduled from 2025 to 2027.
+Graph below shows the summary of peak manpower for turnarounds and shutdowns scheduled from 2025 to 2027.